 The sequence is shown here for bere barley.
 Seeds are sown, crops are grown.
 Bere plants support reproductive heads or ears holding grain.
 Plants are harvested and the grains removed and cleaned.
 They are ground into meal or flour, then used alone or mixed with other flours to make bread, bannocks and biscuits.

 This sequence has sustained people for thousands of years.
-Today the grain we eat, except for oats, is not grown here – the main products from local fields are alcohol and animal feed.
-But whatever the future of agriculture here, the grain-based cycle will remain essential to settled existence.
+Today the grain we eat in Scotland, except for oats, is not grown here – the main cereal products from local fields are alcohol and animal feed.
+But whatever the future of agricultural produce, the grain-based cycle will remain essential to settled existence.
 In this retrospective, we describe the Living Field’s shared experience of ‘seed to plate’ over the last 10 years.

 School visits to the farm’s barley fields